-Reducing Fishtailing or Sway
+Reducing Fishtailing or Sway (See page B-9)

 Sway or fishtailing is the sideways action of a trailer caused by external forces.
 Excessive sway of your travel trailer can lead to the rollover of the trailer and tow vehicle resulting in serious injury or death.
 Be sure to follow the instructions in this manual.